-\Teachers may opt to work one, two or three days, August 9, 12, 13, 2019, or June 29, 30, 31, 2020, in lieu of any of the teacher planning days except August 14, 2019, August 16, 2019 and the designated District-wide Professional Development Days, August 15, 2019, October 25, 2019 and November 4, 2019.
-Also, at the discretion of the principal, teachers may opt to conduct classes on a teacher planning day in lieu of a regularly scheduled class day during those times when special events and activities scheduled by the day school program disrupt on-campus adult education programs.
+Teachers may opt to work one or two days, August 17, 18, 2020, or August 5, 6, 2021, in lieu of any of the teacher planning days except August 19, 2020, August 21, 2020 and the designated District-wide Professional Development Days, August 20, 2020 and November 3, 2020.
+Also, at the discretion of the principal, teachers may opt to conduct classes on a teacher planning day in lieu of a regularly scheduled class day during classes on a teacher planning day in lieu of a regularly scheduled class day during those times when special events and activities scheduled by the day school program disrupt on-campus adult education programs.

-\\July 28, 2020 is a Teacher planning day; not available to opt.
+August 4, 2021 is a Teacher planning day; not available to opt.

-APPENDIX B - Florida Statues and School Board Policies View all School Board Policies at: School Board Bylaws & Policies
+APPENDIX B - Florida Statues and School Board Policies

+View all School Board Policies at: School Board Bylaws & Policies